 3.0 Quality Improvement

-Within each standard domain are key standards that demonstrate competency in the identified area of community and outpatient pharmacy practice.
-The accompanying narrative for each standard describes the specific criteria for ASHP evaluation of the community or outpatient pharmacy practice to determine consistency with the standards for accreditation within the overall management of medications and clinical pharmacy management of patients.
-The document also includes published best practices and related professional standards.
+Within each Standard Domain are key standards that demonstrate competency in the identified area of telehealth pharmacy practice.
+The accompanying narrative for each standard describes the specific criteria for ASHP evaluation of the telehealth pharmacy practice to determine consistency with the standards for accreditation within the overall clinical management of patients.

 All standards are required for accreditation except those designated as a "goal."
 Accredited practices will be expected to work toward these goals.
 As best practices evolve and become more prevalent, standards currently designated as goals will be required for accreditation.